 Even more alarming, around half of these “investment grade” bonds are just one tier away from being rated as “junk.”

 Between now and 2021, an unprecedented spike in outstanding commercial debt comes due.
 That could be a disaster, especially if credit spreads widen and/or interest rates go up across the board.

 Another potential bubble unwinding to come is in stock market index funds.
 Passively managed index funds have grown from 4.5% of total U.S. stock market assets in 2002 to 17% in 2018.

-The late John Bogle, founder of Vanguard and index investing pioneer, turned skeptical on the outsized growth of index funds prior to his death.
-Perhaps these vehicles had become “too successful for its own good,” he said.
+The late John Bogle, founder of Vanguard and index investing pioneer, turned skeptical of the outsized growth of index funds before his death.
+Perhaps these vehicles had become “too successful for its good,” he said.

-The fundamental problem is that index funds assume an underlying efficient market where securities analysis and market discovery takes place.
+The fundamental problem is that index funds assume an underlying efficient market where securities analysis and market discovery take place.